Meningococcal reference unit: user manual

 Personnel

-Meningococcal reference unit: Technical laboratory enquiries
+Meningococcal reference unit: technical laboratory enquiries

-For advice on:
+For non-clinical advice including:

 - meningococcal real-time PCR molecular detection including capsular grouping